Itai-Nelken/itai-lang/SPEC.md

 ## Scopes

-A scope is whatever is inside a pair of opening and closing braces (`{}`) (a block).
+A scope generally is whatever is inside a pair of opening and closing braces (`{}`) (a block).
+More specifically, each function has a scope and each for loop has a scope (so the initializer clause can be a variable declaration). further scopes can be added with blocks (`{ ... }`).

+Object names in the current scope have "shadow" objects with the same name in the parent scopes.
-A scope has it's own namespace that has higher precedence than it's parent scope. that means that if a scope and it's parent scope have an object with the same name, referencing it in the child scope will use the one defined in it. to use the one from the parent scope, the `::` (scope resolution) operator is used in it's prefix variant.
+In other words, if a child scope and its parent scope have an object with the same name, referencing the object in the child scope will use the one defined in the child scope. to use the object from the parent scope, the scope resolution operator (`::`) is used in its prefix variant.

 ### Namespaces